-According to Bordwijk(17) we can interpret all human (thus child) action only from the ways in which an adult and child lived experience their world.
-A child's "emotional" life plays a greater role in his/her lived experiencing than does his/her intellectual life.
-Also, Nieuwenhuis(18) distinguishes between a child and an adult lived experiencing their world.
-A child does not lived experience his/her surroundings in a matter-of-fact, sober way but primarily emotionally in connection with his/her own strivings.
+Nieuwenhuis(18) distinguishes between a child and an adult lived experiencing their world.
+A child does not lived experience his/her surroundings in a matter of fact, sober way but primarily emotionally in connection with his/her own strivings.
 He/she lived experiences the world as friendly or hostile, as exciting or soothing, as joyful or alarming.
-All of his/her encounters with the world are thus affectively founded.
+Thus, his/her encounters with the world are affectively founded.
 Nieuwenhuis(119) refers to the subjective world-image of a young child, to his/her immediate emotional-boundness with reality.(20) He distinguishes between affectively lived experiencing the world and objective perceiving.

 A child's intentionalities (e.g., fantasizing, imagining, perceiving) flow into each other; he/she does not yet differentiate him/herself from any one total psychic-spiritual intentionality.
-Gradually, the self-differentiation between subject and object becomes clearer and the distancing between I and world becomes greater.
-Then, instead of feeling he/she is part of the world, he/she comes to stand in contrast to the world, says Nieuwenhuis.(21) He also warns (rightly) that the concepts subjective and objective must not be viewed as absolute opposites and indicates that at the beginning of psychicspiritual becoming, the subjective strongly dominates, but, in the end, the objective dominates.
-He says that a requirement for primary school attendance is that a degree of distance from the subjective to the objective must have occurred otherwise a child is not yet ready for school.
-This also holds true on a somewhat lower level for a toddler.(22) With respect to the theme, "a child lived experiences the world," Nieuwenhuis(23) distinguishes between a child's global attunement (global, strongly affectively colored attunement where a child is not directed by his/her analyzing, knowing potentialities but rather by his/jer total appreciative [valuative] person) and a mostly analytic attunement (where there is a clearly defined inner form and structure).
-Sonnekus(24) offers the following useful and clear summary of this matter: The pathic moments are the moments of subjective, primordial lived experiences as pre-cognitive disposition; the gnostic moments are the moments of distanced, cognitive lived experience of that which lies in the object (the objective, knowing moment).
+Gradually, the self-differentiation between subject and object becomes clearer, and the distancing between I and world becomes greater.
+Then, instead of feeling he/she is part of the world, he/she comes to stand in contrast to the world, says Nieuwenhuis.(21) He also warns (rightly) that the concepts subjective and objective must not be viewed as absolute opposites, and indicates that, at the beginning of psychicspiritual becoming, the subjective strongly dominates but, in the end, the objective dominates.
+He says that a requirement for primary school attendance is that a degree of distance from the subjective to the objective must have occurred, otherwise a child is not yet ready for school.
+This also holds true on a somewhat lower level for a toddler.(22)

+With respect to the theme, "a child lived experiences the world," Nieuwenhuis(23) distinguishes between a child's global attunement (global, strongly affectively colored attunement where a child is not directed by his/her analyzing, knowing potentialities, but by his/her total appreciative [valuative] person) and a mostly analytic attunement (where there is a clearly defined inner form and structure).
+Sonnekus(24) offers the following useful and clear summary of this matter: The pathic moments are the moments of subjective, primordial lived experience, as pre-cognitive disposition; the gnostic moments are the moments of distanced, cognitive lived experience of that which lies in the object (the objective, knowing moment).

-Especially Straus(25) and Sonnekus(26) view pathic lived experience as the necessary origin, as precondition for gnostic lived experiencing.
-Just as sensing is the pathic/affective origin of all cognitive ways of being (also for perceiving), it is the precondition for the gnostic/cognitive (perceiving).(27) To really know, a child must loosen him/herself from his/her sensing, from the subjective, and distance him/herself to a more gnostic/cognitive level.
-Naive lived experience is broken through and there is movement to perceiving, reflecting, ordering, thinking, etc.(28) Straus(29) states it thus: "There is a path leading from sensing to knowing."
+Especially Straus (25) and Sonnekus (26) view pathic lived experience as the necessary origin, as precondition for gnostic lived experiencing.
+Just as sensing is the pathic/affective origin of all cognitive ways of being (also for perceiving), it is the precondition for the gnostic/cognitive (perceiving).
+(27) To really know, a child must loosen him/herself from his/her sensing, from the subjective, and distance him/herself to a more gnostic/cognitive level.
+Naive lived experience is broken through and there is movement to perceiving, reflecting, ordering, thinking, etc. (28) Straus (29) states it thus: "There is a path leading from sensing to knowing."

-Werner(30) describes this event as one of becoming: In the course of a child's becoming, the undifferentiated, global, pathic ways of lived experiencing make room for and a greater place for differentiated, gnostic lived experiencing; gnostic lived experiencing arises from pathic lived experiencing.
+Werner(30) describes this event as one of becoming: In the course of a child's becoming, the undifferentiated, global, pathic ways of lived experiencing make room and a greater place for differentiated, gnostic lived experiencing; gnostic lived experiencing arises from pathic lived experiencing.

-According to Sonnekus(31) self-distancing means that a child steps out of his/her pathic/affective sphere of lived experience and turns to his/her gnostic/cognitive sphere, e.g., in an act of self-distancing such as asking questions.
+According to Sonnekus (31) self-distancing means that a child steps out of his/her pathic/affective sphere of lived experience and turns to his/her gnostic/cognitive sphere, e.g., in an act of self-distancing, such as asking questions.